 Dear Editor

 A recent paper appeared in Genetic Epidemiology alerting readers to issues pertaining to a sensitivity analysis used in Mendelian randomisation (MR) analyses known as the MR Steiger directionality test1.
 In our original paper describing MR Steiger2 we warned readers that unmeasured confounding, horizontal pleiotropy and measurement error could all bias the MR Steiger result, and supported this with theory and simulations.
-We provided a sensitivity analysis in our software for measurement error3, and Lutz et al have added further sensitivity analyses for horizontal pleiotropy also in their new R package reverseDirection.
-We do however feel it necessary to draw attention to a few problematic aspects of their paper.
+We provided a sensitivity analysis in our software for measurement error3, and Lutz et al have added further sensitivity analyses for horizontal pleiotropy in a separate R package reverseDirection.
+We do however feel it necessary to draw attention to some errors in their paper.

-First, Lutz et al make the incorrect blanket claim that unmeasured confounding is not an issue with the MR Steiger approach.
-We’re afraid we need to continue to warn users of the method that it does remain an issue in some circumstances.
-The MR Steiger test is based on the comparison of R2 values, in which causal direction is inferred by determining whether the instrument-exposure R2 is larger than the instrument-outcome R2.
-When the net confounding effects influencing the exposure and outcome in opposite directions and the causal effect is substantively large then it is possible that the instrument-outcome R2 value can exceed the instrument-exposure R2 value even when the true causal direction is from exposure to outcome.
-Theory and simulations in the original paper illustrate this problem.
-Lutz et al made the mistake of only simulating data where the directions of confounding and causal effect are all concordant – in which case, the MR Steiger test will identify the correct causal direction irrespective of the size of the confounding, as we clearly stated in our paper.

-Second, Lutz et al present an empirical analysis of an MR analysis of smoking cessation (former vs current smoking) on lung function (Forced expiratory volume in the first second, FEV1) and report that the MR Steiger method infers the wrong causal direction.
+Lutz et al present an empirical analysis of an MR analysis of smoking cessation (former vs current smoking) on lung function (Forced expiratory volume in the first second, FEV1) and report that the MR Steiger method infers the wrong causal direction.
 They attribute this incorrect result to the method’s sensitivity to horizontal pleiotropy.
 We would offer an alternative explanation in this case.
 The study selected only individuals who had ever smoked and who were ascertained for chronic obstructive pulmonary disease (COPD), and this can give rise to two collider paths (Figure 1) which can distort the R2 estimates compared to the general population:

 if COPD is influenced by both smoking behaviour and FEV1 then the relationship between genetic instruments and lung function will likely become distorted in the selected sample due to collider bias.
 This will distort both the MR analysis and can also distort the MR Steiger result.